Composite design in SCIA Engineer 16 - EN 1994

 - Negative flexural strength can only be evaluated for beams with full composite action (as specified in EN 1994-1-1).

-- Beams of section classes 1 and 2 are supported.
+- Only beams of section classes 1 and 2 are supported.